Available interactions

 Scales

-To achieve the same result as manually panning, we can set the
+To achieve the same result as panning panning manually, we can set

 and one